nworbde/netJina/README.md

 ## To do
 *   The generation of handles and returning of reaction parameters should be handled by one wrapper routine, that would also take care of exceptions.

+*   It may make more sense to either work with starlib or reaclib rates, rather than loading both.